feeby2494/server_connection_health/README.md

 # server_connection_health

-Purpose of this script is to test and analyse internet and network connectivity by simply pinging Google's DNS server and other servers that may be remore or local.
+Purpose of this script is to test and analyse internet and network connectivity by simply pinging Google's DNS server and other servers that may be remote or local.

-In order to use this correctly, a .env file is required with the ip addresses of servers that you need to ping.
+In order to use this correctly, an .env file is required with the ip addresses of servers that you need to ping.

 # Please configure the .env file.